TheAnsarya/ffmq-info/CONTRIBUTING.md

 Thank you for your interest in contributing to the Final Fantasy Mystic Quest disassembly project!
 This document provides guidelines and standards for contributing.

+**Project Management:** All tasks and issues are tracked in [GitHub Project #3](https://github.com/users/TheAnsarya/projects/3).
+Please check there for current work items and priorities.

 ## Table of Contents

 - [Getting Started](#getting-started)